mitsuba-renderer/drjit/docs/calls.rst

 object-oriented C++ and Python applications.
 When vectorization enters the picture, it is not immediately clear how they should be dealt with.
-This section introduces Enoki's method call vectorization support, focusing on a hypothetical ``Sensor`` class that decodes a measurement performed by a sensor.
+This section introduces Dr.Jit's method call vectorization support, focusing on a hypothetical ``Sensor`` class that decodes a measurement performed by a sensor.

-Note that the examples will refer to CPU SIMD-style vectorization, but everything in this section also applies to other kinds of Enoki arrays (GPU arrays, differentiable arrays).
+Note that the examples will refer to CPU SIMD-style vectorization, but everything in this section also applies to other kinds of Dr.Jit arrays (GPU arrays, differentiable arrays).

 Suppose that the interface of the ``Sensor`` class originally looks as follows: